Las barbas de plata: Tale type

 Spanish scholars Julio Camarena and Maxime Chevalier, in their joint Spanish Folktale Index, classified the tale as a new Spanish tale type: 533A, "Caballo mágico salva a la novia del diablo" ("The Magic Horse Saves the Devil's Bride").
 In this type, the heroine makes a vow to marry a suitor with a certain uncommon trait, which the Devil, in human disguise, fulfills, and tries to marry her; however, the heroine's talking horse advises her to run away, and both escape to another kingdom, where she takes on a male disguise; in the male disguise, she befriends a human prince and eventually marries him; later, the heroine is left alone at home when the demonic suitor returns and threatens her and her children, but the talking horse appears one more time to save her, defeating the Devil and creating a new home for her (a tower, a hut, or a castle).

 According to Basque researcher Koldo Biguri, Italian folklorist Sebastiano Lo Nigro located stories of the crossdressing heroine, her helpful horse and the flight from an unwanted monstruous suitor in Italy, Catalonia and Basque Country – which corresponds to Type C in Lo Nigro's study.

 In a study about the European cycle of La Doncella Guerrera ("The Warrior Maiden"), French historian François Delpech identified a second form of the cycle, which he termed La fille qui a épousé le diable (English: "The girl who married the devil").
 In this form, the crossdressing heroine is still put to the test of her gender, but she is helped by her faithful magic horse.
 Delpech also concluded that the heroine's horse is the one that rescues her from a terrible marriage with a supernatural being and sets her up with a beneficial human partner.

+Haitian anthropologist Suzanne Comhaire-Sylvain studied an Haitian tale with the heroine's marriage with a monstrous bridegroom and her escape with the help of a horse.
+She compared the Haitian tale with African stories and a Basque tale collected by Paul Vinson, concluding that they "share the same origin".
+Comhaire-Sylvain also mentioned a Turkish tale (Kamertag) collected by Kúnos, which would point to an Eastern origin for the story.